Getting Started

 ArmyIgnitED Portal

-Beginning Aug.
-29 2022, an upgraded version of the ArmyIgnitED portal will go online to provide Soldiers, education counselors, and academic institutions a smoother and more reliable experience for processing Army Tuition Assistance Requests.
+ArmyIgnitED is the portal that provides soldiers, education counselors, and academic institutions a smooth and reliable experience for processing Army TA requests.

 Sign up for Army School Support, a private collaborative engagement platform for ArmyIgnitED education institutions, to get questions answered in real time.